Robust Optimization as Data Augmentation for Large-scale Graphs: Introduction

 {\bf Present work.} We propose {\bf FLAG}, \textbf{F}ree \textbf{L}arge-scale \textbf{A}dversarial Augmentation on \textbf{G}raphs, to tackle the overfitting problem.
-While existing literature focuses on modifying graph structures to augment datasets, FLAG works purely in the node feature space by adding gradient-based adversarial perturbations to the input node features with graph structures unchanged.
-FLAG leverages ``free" methods \citep{shafahi2019adversarial} to conduct efficient adversarial training so that it is highly scalable to large-scale datasets.
-We verify the effectiveness of FLAG on the \textit{Open Graph Benchmark} (OGB) \citep{hu2020open}, which is a collection of large-scale, realistic, and diverse graph datasets for both node and graph property prediction tasks.
-We conduct extensive experiments across OGB datasets by applying FLAG to prestigious GNN models, which are GCN, GraphSAGE, GAT, and GIN \citep{kipf2016semi,hamilton2017inductive,velivckovic2017graph,xu2018how} and show that FLAG brings consistent and significant improvements.
+While existing literature focuses on modifying graph structures to augment datasets, FLAG works purely in the node feature space by adding adversarial perturbations (generated by gradient-based robust optimization algorithms), to the input node features with graph structures unchanged.
+FLAG leverages ``free" adversarial training methods \citep{shafahi2019adversarial} to conduct efficient adversarial training so that it is highly scalable to large datasets.
+The method also takes advantage of multi-scale adversarial augmentation to make the model fully generalized in the input feature space.
+We verify the effectiveness of our method on the \textit{Open Graph Benchmark} (OGB) \citep{hu2020open}, which is a collection of large-scale, realistic, and diverse graph datasets for node, link, and graph property prediction tasks.
+We conduct extensive experiments across OGB datasets by applying FLAG to competitive GNN baselines and show that FLAG brings non-trivial improvements in most cases.
 For example, FLAG lifts the test accuracy of GAT on \texttt{ogbn-products} by an absolute value of 2.31\%.
-DeeperGCN \citep{li2020deepergcn} is another strong baseline that achieves top performance on several OGB benchmarks.
-FLAG enables DeeperGCN to generalize further and reach new state-of-the-art performance on \texttt{ogbg-molpcba} and \texttt{ogbg-ppa}.
-FLAG is simple (adding just a dozen lines of code), general (can be directly applied to any GNN model), versatile (works in both transductive and inductive settings), and efficient (able to bring salient improvement at tractable or even no extra cost).
+FLAG is simple (easy to implement with a dozen lines of code in PyTorch), general (model-free and task-free), and efficient (able to bring salient improvement at tractable or even no extra cost).
 Our main contributions are summarized as follows:

-\begin{itemize} \item We propose adversarial perturbations as a data augmentation in the input node feature space to efficiently boost GNNs' performance.
-The resulting FLAG framework is a scalable and flexible augmentation scheme for GNNs, which is easy to implement and applicable to any GNN architecture for both node and graph classification tasks. \item We advance the state-of-the-art on a number of large-scale OGB datasets, often by large margins. \item We provide a detailed analysis and deep insights on the effects adversarial augmentation has on GNNs. \end{itemize}